keewoolee/SophOMR/README.md

 ## To Build

-(based on Ubuntu 24.04 LTS)
+(based on Ubuntu 24.04 LTS with x86-64)

 ### Dependencies
 - C++ build environment
 - CMake build infrastructure
 - [NTL](https://libntl.org/) library
 - [OpenFHE](https://github.com/openfheorg/openfhe-development) library (tested with v1.4.0)
+- [HEXL](https://github.com/intel/hexl) library (Optional; Skip on ARM)
-- [HEXL](https://github.com/intel/hexl) library (HEXL backend is optimized for processors with AVX512_IFMA support, e.g., Intel IceLake.)
+  - HEXL backend is optimized for processors with AVX512_IFMA support, e.g., Intel IceLake.

 ⚠️ To implement ring-switching, we use OpenFHE in a manner not officially supported by its APIs, which may be incompatible with OpenFHE versions beyond 1.4.0.